Bring Me the Head of Alfredo Garcia: Literature

 In the Sandman Slim series of novels by the author Richard Kadrey, protagonist Stark gives his reluctant sidekick, a severed but still-alive head, the nickname "Alfredo Garcia" and makes many references to the character throughout the series.

-A collection of Dilbert cartoons by Scott Adams is titled “Bring Me the Head of Willy the Mailboy.”
+A collection of Dilbert cartoons by Scott Adams is titled "Bring Me the Head of Willy the Mailboy".

+A humorous fantasy novel Bring Me the Head of Prince Charming perhaps got the title from this movie as well.

 Music

 English space rock band Hawkwind released a 1985 live album entitled Bring Me the Head of Yuri Gagarin, referencing both the film and the famed Soviet cosmonaut.

+Several bands have referenced the lead guitarist of the Grateful Dead with songs titled, "Bring Me the Head of Jerry Garcia".
+Archie Brown and the Young Bucks appear to have been first, on an album with that title in 1987.
+New York City punk group Iron Prostate released a 7" single with the name on Vital Music Records in 1991.
+Australian punk group Dick Nasty released one on their album, "Heaven's Filling Up" in 2012.
+Welsh psych-rockers The Keys released their song on an album with the same title, in 2019.

-The Flaming Stars named one of the compilations albums Bring Me the Rest of Alfredo Garcia.
+The Flaming Stars named one of their compilation albums Bring Me the Rest of Alfredo Garcia in 1997.

-Iron Prostate released a 7" single on Vital Music Records, "Bring Me the Head of Jerry Garcia" (1991).
-The song was also intended for inclusion on their second album, produced by Jim Steinman.
-But the band "dissolved in the midst of rancorous sessions with, of all people, Meat Loaf producer Jim Steinman".
-The demo of "Jerry Garcia" is available through guitarist George Tabb's website.
+Industrial rock band Chemlab sampled a shootout scene from the movie on their 1998 album East Side Militia via the opening track "Exile on Mainline".